John Gell (Royal Navy officer)

-Biography
+Early life

 Gell was born in 1740 to another John Gell of Hopton Hall.
 His father was born John Eyre but had taken the name Gell when he inherited the Gell fortune.
 Although his father had assumed the name Gell, this Gell was the great Grandson of the parliamentarian soldier, the first baronet, Sir John Gell The children of his elder brother, Philip Eyre Gell of Hopton Hall were mentioned in Gell's will.

 Midshipman

 The first known reference to Gell's career is when he joins HMS Prince in 1757 and was promoted to Lieutenant on board HMS Conqueror in 1760 which was to be wrecked the same year.

-Captain Gell
+Captain

 In 1776 he was appointed captain of the three-year-old HMS Thetis.
 With this ship he served in the American, The Mediterranean and the Channel Fleets until he was given command of the Monarca.
 This ship was unusual in that it had been built in 1756 and for the first 24 years it had been part of the Spanish Navy before being captured by the British at the Battle of Cape St. Vincent in 1780.
 Gell who was under the orders of Sir Samuel Hood to go to the West Indies.
 However the ship lost its mast in a storm and was obliged to return to Britain for refitting.